Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Simulation Results

 \subsection{Validation of Privacy Amplification Mechanisms}

-Figure~\ref{Fig:Amplification_for_global_model} illustrates the single-round central privacy loss $\epsilon_c^t$ as a function of the local privacy protection level $\epsilon_\ell$.
-Two consistent trends are observed: $(i)$ reducing the client participation probability $p_i$ significantly decreases $\epsilon_c^t$, and $(ii)$ lowering the local data subsampling ratio $q_i$ similarly tightens the privacy bound.
-These results directly validate Theorem~\ref{Thm: cdp for global model}, which shows that the joint effect of client and data sampling yields strictly tighter bounds than either mechanism alone.
-The case $p_i=1$ (all clients participate) serves as a baseline with maximal central privacy loss, while smaller $p_i$ or $q_i$ increases uncertainty about which clients or samples contributed to the update, thereby strengthening the privacy guarantee for a fixed noise level.
+Figure~\ref{Fig:Amplification_for_global_model} illustrates the single-round central privacy loss $\epsilon_c^t$ as a function of the local privacy level $\epsilon_\ell$ under model splitting ratio $d_\alpha:d_p=1:9$.
+Specifically, Fig.~\ref{Fig:Amplification_for_global_model}(a) varies the client participation probability over $p_i \in \{0.1,0.5,1\}$ to examine the effect of client sampling, whereas Fig.~\ref{Fig:Amplification_for_global_model}(b) varies the local data subsampling ratio over $q_i \in \{0.1,0.3,0.5\}$ to evaluate the impact of data sampling.
+Two consistent trends can be observed: $(i)$ decreasing the client participation probability $p_i$ significantly reduces $\epsilon_c^t$, and $(ii)$ decreasing the local data subsampling ratio $q_i$ similarly leads to a tighter privacy bound.
+These results directly corroborate Theorem~\ref{Thm: cdp for global model}, which shows that the combination of client sampling and data subsampling yields a tighter privacy bound than either mechanism alone.
+In particular, the case $p_i=1$ serves as the baseline and results in the largest central privacy loss, whereas smaller values of $p_i$ or $q_i$ increase the uncertainty regarding which clients or local samples contribute to the update, thereby strengthening the privacy guarantee under the same local privacy level.